 If you’re anything like the typical family, I imagine quite a few.
 This is also true for your potential customers.

-Mobile optimization is a fancy way of describing how well your store adapts when people look at it on different devices (iPhone, Tablet, Laptop) with different screen sizes.
+Mobile optimization is a fancy way of describing how well your store adapts when people look at it on different devices (think smartphone, tablet, laptop) with different screen sizes.

 Top ecommerce platforms make sure your store looks great no matter what device your customer is using.

 On top of that, the best ecommerce platform editors make it easy to see what your store looks like on different devices.
 You can switch between previewing on phone and desktop at the click of a button.